WITHIN THE CITY WALLS

 Its façade is harsh, of good masonry work, without ornaments, with a semicircular front with the founder’s coat of arms.
 It is full of cheers with the names of the people that studied there.
 Its interior it is arranged in three courtyards, two of them are columned.
 The eastern façade has another access, also a semicircular arch with the figure of Saint Philip carved in rock that gives way to the chapel.

 The Palace of Rubín of Ceballos

-This palace, dated in 1804, was built by Joseph Cayetano Rubín of Ceballos and it is a sample of Baeza neoclassical architecture.
+Follow the audioguifde to discover this palace, dated in 1804.
+It was built by Joseph Cayetano Rubín of Ceballos, and it is a sample of Baeza neoclassical architecture.
 The interior has been restored and enlarged by the acquisition of adjacent houses.
 It has a central courtyard and chapel of recent construction.

 The Ruins of the Baptism of Saint John

 Some remains still stand from the late Romanesque temple that became at that time, one of the most important parish churches within the city walls, as we see in its naves and apse.
 It was open for public worship until 1843; from that date onwards it has been used as a warehouse and stables, until the abandonment and plundering led to its near disappearance.
 The front remains were moved to the Church of Saint Cross.

 It was restored in 2007.
 The concept of “original space” was brought back as much as possible from what remained--with a basilical shape with three naves and three aspes.

 It was without a doubt the best fortified gate from all the walled city.
 It led to the Úbeda pathway, and in front of which there was a big main square.
 With the audioguide we can see the three arches next to the watchtower from where set off the canvas of walls up to the next towers.
 Currently, only one is preserved, since the tower and the walls were torn down by orders of the Queen Elizabeth to end the local nobility disputes.